 Back to the top of the page.

-In 1912 Wilsdorf and Davis had opened an office in the Aegler factory in Bienne to facilitate their close business relationship with Aegler.
-As a result of the British import duty, to avoid paying the tax on watches not destined for the British market, Wilsdorf moved his main Swiss office from La Chaux de Fonds to Bienne, and expanded the function of the consolidated office to include checking all the watches he purchased from Aegler, whether they were bound for London or elsewhere, so that watches bound for countries other than Britain did not need to pass through London, and therefore did not pay the tax.
+Wilsdorf and Davis had in 1912 opened an office in the Aegler factory in Bienne to facilitate their close business relationship with Aegler.
+As a result of the British import duty, to avoid paying the tax on watches not destined for the British market, Wilsdorf moved his main Swiss office from La Chaux de Fonds to Bienne, and expanded the function of the consolidated office to include checking all the watches he purchased from Aegler, whether they were bound for London or elsewhere, so that watches bound for countries other than Britain did not need to pass through London.
 For the time being the head office of Rolex remained in London.

-Rolex watches continued to be made and cased in Switzerland, apart from gold watches (of all grades) that were destined for sale in Britain, and which therefore would be subject to the expensive import duty.
-Gold cases for watches to be sold in Britain during the period of high import duty were made by Dennison in Birmingham, England, to avoid the import duty.
+Watches bound for Britain continued to be made and cased in Switzerland, except for gold watches of all grades.
+For gold cases for watches to be sold in Britain during the period of high import duty, Wilsdorf turned to English case makers such as The Dennison Watch Case Co. in Birmingham, England, to avoid the import duty.
 Silver watches, which attracted less tax because of their lower price, continued to be made and cased in Switzerland.

 Back to the top of the page.